rouxpz/remix/README.md

 ASSIGNMENT: Continue work on final project.
 ASSIGNMENT: Read Part 3 of <em>Remix</em>.
 ASSIGNMENT: Watch [Clay Shirky: Defend Our Freedom to Share](http://www.ted.com/talks/defend_our_freedom_to_share_or_why_sopa_is_a_bad_idea)
+ASSIGNMENT: Catch up on reading if you're behind!

 ### Week 6 (April 30): Copyright, Fair Use & Licensing
 - Discuss final project progress